mark-watson/Racket-AI-book/manuscript/kgn.md

 {width: "30%"}
 ![KGN query results](images/kgn2.jpg)

-I cover SPARQL and linked data/knowledge Graphs is previous books I have written and while I give you a brief background here, I ask interested users to look at either for more details:

-- The chapter **Knowledge Graph Navigator** in my book **Loving Common Lisp, or the Savvy Programmer’s Secret Weapon**
-- The chapters **Background Material for the Semantic Web and Knowledge Graphs**, **Knowledge Graph Navigator** in my book **Practical Artificial Intelligence Programming With Clojure**

-We use the Natural Language Processing (NLP) library from the last chapter to find human and place names in input text and  then construct SPARQL queries to access data from DBPedia.

 I have implemented parts of KGN in several languages: Common Lisp, Java, Clojure, Racket Scheme, Swift, Python, and Hy.
 The most full featured version of KGN, including a full user interface, is featured in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read free online.
 That version performs more speculative SPARQL queries to find information compared to the example here that I designed for ease of understanding, and modification.
 I am not covering the basics of RDF data and SPARQL queries here.
 While I provide sufficient background material to understand the code, please read the relevant chapters in my Common Lisp book for more background material.